 Instead of fresh flowers, decorate your fall wedding cake with artistic hand-painted flowers.
 The great thing about this idea is that the flowers can be as abstract or as realistic as you'd like—your wedding cake baker can provide a variety of options when it comes to different edible paints (called lustre dust), piping techniques, and floral designs.

-A blue wedding cake is completely unexpected, and that's exactly why we love it (not to mention that blue is currently the color of the year).
+A blue wedding cake is completely unexpected, and that's exactly why we love it.
 For a fall wedding, decorate a light blue cake with rich burgundy flowers, like dahlias, scabiosa, ranunculus, or carnations.

 Cake by Nona's Sweets